Newberg-Dundee Police Dept.

 News Releases

-Funding for these extra patrols is made possible through grants and in partnership with the Oregon Department of Transportation.
+Funding for these extra patrols is made possible through grants and in partnership with Oregon Impact.